Ulster Protestants: History

 The Ulster Protestant community emerged during the Plantation of Ulster.
 This was the colonisation of Ulster with loyal English-speaking Protestants from Great Britain under the reign of King James.
 Those involved in planning the plantation saw it as a means of controlling, anglicising, and "civilising" Ulster.
 The province was almost wholly Gaelic, Catholic and rural, and had been the region most resistant to English control.
-The plantation was also meant to sever Gaelic Ulster's links with the Gaelic Highlands of Scotland.
+The plantation was also meant to sever the ties of the Gaelic clans of Ulster with those from the Highlands of Scotland, as it meant a strategic threat to England.

 Most of the land colonised was confiscated from the native Irish.
-Begun privately in 1606, the plantation became government-sponsored in 1609, with much land for settlement being allocated to the Livery Companies of the City of London.
+Begun privately in 1606, the plantation became government-sponsored in 1609, with much land for settlement being allocated to the livery companies of the City of London.
 By 1622 there was a total settler population of about 19,000, and by the 1630s it is estimated there were up to 50,000.

 The native Irish reaction to the plantation was generally hostile, as Irish Catholics lost their land and became marginalized.
 In 1641 there was an uprising by Irish Catholics in Ulster who wanted an end to anti-Catholic discrimination, greater Irish self-governance, and to undo the plantations.
 Some rebels attacked, expelled or massacred Protestant settlers during the rebellion, most notably the Portadown massacre.
 Some settlers massacred Catholics in kind.
 It is estimated that up to 12,000 Ulster Protestants were killed or died of illness after being driven from their homes.
 The rebellion had a lasting psychological impact on the Ulster Protestant community and they commemorated its anniversary for two centuries.
 In the war that followed, a Scottish Covenanter army invaded and re-captured eastern Ulster from the rebels, while a Protestant settler army held northwestern Ulster.
 These Protestant armies retreated from central Ulster after the Irish Confederate victory at Benburb.
 Following the Cromwellian conquest of Ireland (1649–52), Catholicism was repressed and most Catholic-owned land was confiscated.